uvarc/rc-learning/content/slides/wr-rivanna-intro/index.md

 ### Off Grounds

-- Most access requires a VPN
+- When off grounds, use the VPN
-    - Graduate students, faculty, and staff can use the UVA More Secure Network VPN profile
+    - Graduate students, faculty, and staff use: UVA More Secure Network
-    - Undergraduate students use the UVA Anywhere VPN profile
+    - Undergraduate students use: UVA Anywhere

-- To install the VPN client on your computer, go to https://in.virginia.edu/vpn and follow the instructions.
+- To install the VPN, go to https://in.virginia.edu/vpn

 ---

 ### Logging In To Rivanna

-UVA RC provides options to log in to frontends
+There are multiple ways to log in

 1. Open OnDemand
 	- Connect to a Web interface through a browser